 Laying on your back with your hips stretched out wide is a very therapeutic and non-aggressive method to nourish your body.
 Because we store emotional stress in our hips, this is a good position for calming the mind and releasing toxins.
 It is also beneficial to the kidneys and digestion.

-It is vital to breathe in order to receive the full advantages of this pose.
-Relaxing the hips and extending the legs allows for external rotation.
-The rocking motion from side to side adds to the depth and benefits of the posture.
+Use the breath to increase the benefits of this pose.
+Relaxing the hips and extending the legs allows for external rotation and rocking from side to side adds greater depth to the posture.

 Boost Your Immune System Today!